GRAB: A Challenging GRaph Analysis Benchmark for Large Multimodal Models: GRaph Analysis Benchmark

 \subsection{Curation}

-We leverage the Matplotlib \cite{plt} library to synthetically create the graphs used in our core benchmark and ablations studies.
-The following provides a brief overview of the methodology used to generate the figures and questions.
-For each task, we initially created a longlist of 250 questions per property.
+We leverage the Matplotlib \cite{plt} and Seaborn \cite{Waskom2021} libraries to synthetically create the majority of the graphs in GRAB and hand-draw only a small subset of the \textit{Real} task.
+For each task, we initially created a longlist of 250 questions per graph property.
 We then performed downsampling to select a final question set with uniformly distributed answers.
-This downselection aimed to increase the question diversity, reduced bias in the generation process and avoid an overabundance of questions with answers converging towards 0, especially for the \textit{Functions}, \textit{Series} and \textit{Transforms} tasks.
+This downselection aimed to increase question diversity, reduce bias in the generation process and avoid an overabundance of questions with answers converging towards 0.
 We associate each graph property (Tab.~\ref{tab:categories_and_properties}) with a set of data generation functions and function parameter ranges.
 For categories such as \textit{Intercepts \& Gradients} or \textit{Functions}, we sample values for the property of interest and then fit the generation parameters to produce functions/series that match the value.
-For the other categories, such as \textit{Correlation} or \textit{Area Bounded}, we randomly sample the generation parameters and then calculate the property value from the data.
+For the other categories, such as \textit{Correlation} or \textit{Area Bounded}, we randomly sample the generation parameters and calculate the property value from the data.
 In each case, we ensure questions are unique.
-For each graph in the \textit{Properties} task, aesthetic parameters (\eg figure size, font size, and line style) are randomly sampled from a defined set of options.
-For the other tasks (\textit{Series}, \textit{Functions} and \textit{Transforms}), we limit the variability of the graphs by configuring the appearance to a defined schema.
-As such, all graphs have the same x and y-limits, grid lines, tick labels, font and resolution (2251x2171).
-A single function type is used for each graph, irrespective of the number of series.
+For each graph in the \textit{Properties} task, aesthetic parameters (\eg figure/font size and line style) are randomly sampled from a defined set of options.
+For the \textit{Series}, \textit{Functions} and \textit{Transforms} tasks, we limit the variability of the graphs by configuring the appearance to a defined schema: all graphs have the same x and y-limits, grid lines, tick labels, font and resolution (2251x2171).
+A single function type is used for each question, irrespective of the number of series.
+Synthetically generated questions from the \textit{Real} task leveraged the generation procedure from the other tasks to create new figures.
+These figures were then embedded in digital screenshots (\textbf{Screenshots} split) or manipulated with visual noise (\textbf{Noise} split).
+Figures in the \textbf{Paper} and \textbf{Whiteboard} splits were hand-drawn using a range of functions and graph styles and subsequently photographed.

-Most questions require answers to integer precision, though to increase difficulty, approximately 25\% of questions require 1 decimal place precision.
-Questions in the \textit{Area Bounded} and \textit{Functions} categories are evaluated to either integer or nearest 10 precision.